 In the modern world, a huge part of recruitment is actively sourcing the best of the best through various digital outlets.
 That means connecting with up-and-coming talent in an industry, expanding your network to include leading brands and gurus, or simply searching for professionals working in a particular sphere on LinkedIn, Twitter, and other social media platforms.

 And that’s all fine… as a starting point.
 In the midst of new technologies, there are an awful lot of firms who forget the value of human interaction.
-The reason niche agencies do so well is because they know their markets inside out.
+The reason niche agencies do so well is that they know their markets inside out.
 It’s about more than reading a person’s CV and having a quick chat on the phone, they really get to know their candidates.
 That means face to face meetings, it means networking and it means maintaining a continuous relationship.
 If you forget this, you lose your insight and ultimately your value as a recruiter.

 Job hunters are increasingly required to leverage social channels to their advantage while looking for work, and as a recruiter you certainly need to be able to jump in and bridge the gap, finding amazing candidates that perfectly fit the roles and company cultures you’re recruiting for.
 But once that connection is made, it’s up to you to maintain it.